Do you want to be poor? Do you want to struggle day-to-day to find enough cash to live on? Do you want to have an impoverished retirement?

 Ugh, ‘budget’.
 The very name makes you want to crawl back into bed and put the covers over your head.

-No, don’t do a budget, don’t fill your head with nonsense about what you can and can’t afford…get out there, be seen, flash your plastic.
+No, don’t do a budget, don’t fill your head with nonsense about what you can and can’t afford…get out there, be seen, flash your plastic and you’ll be poor very soon.

 10. Never share